 By default it is set to understand which input method you are using automatically.
 I suggest that you do NOT deactivate this setting.
 It works perfectly as it is.
 But in the rare circumstances where you want to use the pen as a mouse rather as a handwriting tool, you can deactivate this setting.

 By the way, the new surface pen has different pen tips.

-You can buy these tips for just 10 USD.
+You can buy these tips for 19 USD (Dec 2020).
 These tips change the resistance or friction while you are writing on the screen.
 The default pen tip is like an HB pencil.
 The kit gives you more options.
 If you use the pen extensively, I strongly recommend that you buy and try different tips and figure out which one suits you better.
 Mind you, the kit looks deceptively bigger on the Amazon site.
 The actual dimensions are 1.6 x 1 inch only!

 Pen, Touch, Trackpad and Mouse have their own strengths.
 Having to use multiple input devices can get confusing.
 But do not worry.
 Just use the tool which is best suited for the job at hand.
 For example, for creating complex presentations, I use a mouse.
 Reading and annotating large document is best done using touch.
 Drawing and handwriting is easiest with the pen.

 Using the right tool in the right place is called efficiency!